Close

 Operation Purple® Camp creates a safe and fun environment where military children and teens from all services to connect with peers who have similar experiences, like frequent moves, deployed parents and even a parent’s injury.
 Youth enjoy kayaking, horseback riding and service activities to help the community and learn how to put their military-life strengths to use in their everyday lives.

-Learn more about youth and teen programs in the following articles:
+Learn more about youth and teen programs in the following benefits and resources:

 Managing teen stress